 Using Facebook for business marketing is very different than using it for personal enjoyment.

-First, you face the decision of whether to use your profile for business or create a page or group.
+First, you face the decision of whether to use your profile for a business or create a page or group.

-Advantages of using your profile include having an established network and relating to your followers as a more genuine and caring person.
+The advantages of using your profile include having an established network and relating to your followers as a more genuine and caring person.
 When Facebook allowed followers, you overcame the limitation on the number of friends each profile can have.
 Several social media experts, including Guy Kawasaki and Micheal Stelzner us this method.